Embodied FAM Course

 Getting close to the core of it all – learning how to actually touch this current inside of us (because that’s what fertility really is: the current of vibrancy, vitality, aliveness pulsing though our blood and our cycles) – will inevitably shake things up.
 It moves us.

-And if you’re telling yourself that FAM* can just a technical skill without getting to the deep core of who you are as a woman…
+And if you’re telling yourself that FAM* can just be a technical skill without getting to the deep core of who you are as a woman…

 I’m here to tell you bluntly but kindly – that’s a lie you’re telling yourself.